citp/privacy-policy-historical/b/be/beu/beupdated.org.md

-> *The following text is extracted and transformed from the beupdated.org privacy policy that was archived on 2014-09-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140924021228id_/http%3A//beupdated.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beupdated.org privacy policy that was archived on 2015-04-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150424053422id_/http%3A//www.beupdated.org/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Be Updated
+# Privacy Policy

 This Privacy Policy governs the manner in which TechFabia collects, uses, maintains and discloses information collected from users (each, a “User”) of the [http://beupdated.org](http://beupdated.org/) website (“Site”).
 This privacy policy applies to the Site and all products and services offered by TechFabia.